RokasAnisas/sfe-2019-css/README.md

 ## In Lecture
-Open the downloaded folder in terminal and:
+Open the downloaded folder in terminal and run:

 `npm install` then `npm start` then open the folder `LESSONS` with your prefered code editor